Codecademy/docs/content/sklearn/concepts/decision-trees/decision-trees.md

   - 'paths/computer-science'
 ---

 **Decision Trees** are intuitive machine learning algorithms that can be used for classification and regression tasks.
-They work by recursively splitting data into subsets based on feature values, building a tree-like structure of decisions to predict an output.
+They recursively split data into subsets based on feature values, creating a tree-like structure to make predictions.

 Decision trees are widely favored for their ease of use and clarity in interpretation.
 In [sklearn](https://www.codecademy.com/resources/docs/sklearn), decision trees are implemented in the `DecisionTreeClassifier` and `DecisionTreeRegressor` classes.
 They can handle both numerical and categorical data, and support advanced features like pruning and handling missing values.

 ## Advantages of Decision Trees